mozman/ezdxf/docs/source/tutorials/getting_data.rst

 All layout objects supports the standard Python iterator protocol and the ``in`` operator.

-Access DXF Attributes of an Entity
+Access DXF attributes of an entity
 ----------------------------------

 Check the type of an DXF entity by :meth:`e.dxftype`.
 The DXF type is always uppercase.